-Our school-based Telehealth program is bringing the expertise of Cook Children's pediatrics to schools throughout the area.
+Our School-Based Virtual Health program is bringing the expertise of Cook Children's pediatrics to schools throughout the area.
 It's fast, easy and convenient.
 The school nurse simply connects virtually to a Cook Children's board certified pediatrician or certified nurse practitioner and kids are seen right from the school nurse's office.

 Designed with schools, parents, and children in mind, this program saves time, reduces outbreaks of contagious illnesses and lost school days, relieves stress for children, and parents no longer have to leave work right away and try to squeeze a child into a last minute doctor's appointment or urgent care clinic.

 See which schools are participating and register your child.